Seasteading: Monolithic island

-Criticism

-Seasteading has been identified as "techno-colonialism", a method of continuing settler colonialism or displacing communities, at sea.
-Others argue that building a new government is much more difficult than advocates realize.
-Also, seasteads would be at risk of political interference from nation states.

-On a logistical level, without access to culture, travel, restaurants, shopping, and other amenities, seasteads could be too remote and too uncomfortable to be attractive to potential long-term residents.
-Building seasteads to withstand the rigors of the open ocean may prove uneconomical.

-Seastead structures may blight ocean views, their industry or farming may deplete their environments, and their waste may pollute surrounding waters.
-Some critics believe that seasteads will exploit both residents and the nearby population.
-Others fear that seasteads will mainly allow wealthy individuals to escape taxes, or to harm mainstream society by ignoring other financial, environmental, and labor regulations.

-Governments have become increasingly concerned that Seasteading poses a threat to national security and opens the door for individuals or groups to create independent states.
-One such case made international headlines in 2019, when Thai officials seized a seastead 14 miles off the coast of Phuket citing national security concerns.

 In popular culture

 Seasteading has been imagined many times in novels, including: Jules Verne's 1895 science-fiction book Propeller Island (L'Île à hélice) about an artificial island designed to travel the waters of the Pacific Ocean; Freezone, a seventeen square mile platform similar to Las Vegas positioned 100 miles north of Morocco in the Eclipse Trilogy of the 1980s, and the 2003 novel The Scar, which featured a floating city named Armada.

 It has been a central concept in some movies, notably Waterworld (1995), and in TV series such as Stargate Atlantis, which had a complete floating city.
 A two-episode sequence of the show Silicon Valley featured a seastead positioned at the International Date Line.

 It is a common setting in video games, forming the premise of the Bioshock series, Brink, and Call of Duty: Black Ops II; and in anime, such as Gargantia on the Verdurous Planet which takes place mainly on a traveling city made of an interconnected fleet of ocean ships.

 A satirical take on seasteading in the context of human extinction is depicted in the Love, Death & Robots episode "Three Robots: Exit Strategies".
 In the Archer episode "Cold Fusion", a villain attempts to melt the polar ice caps to promote his floating city development company.